 Unfortunately there is no way to fast-track your way through dealing with the pain.
 There’s no potion to take it all away.
 Take every positive distraction possible.
 See a good life coach, psychotherapist or psychologist (preferably who specialises in relationships and domestic violence) if you need to.
 Chat to people – you’ll be surprised about how much support you receive.
 You need to sit with this incredible feeling of loneliness – it’s hurtful if they’ve left for someone else because your thoughts tell you they’re cosy, warm and feeling loved, while you’re left out in the cold – but don’t forget the truth: long-term, this relationship will not last either – and if it does, it’ll never be the same.
 There will always be discomfort, pain and mistrust.
 Consider your situation the lucky escape – well done, you’ve dodged a bullet!

 Are you recovering from a toxic relationship?
 Please share your experience below.

 Many people who come to me for assistance are actually suffering from narcissistic abuse, not a toxic relationship.
 Have you considered the difference?
 Find out more about narcissistic abuse and what you can do, here.

 Need more help?
-I’m a qualified life coach who specialises in recovering from failed, toxic and abusive relationships, whether they’re career-related, family-related or romantic.
+I’m a qualified life coach who specialises in regaining your independence and confidence following a failed, toxic or abusive relationship.
 Contact me.